 - Will I be attending a private school or a public institution?
 Can I use scholarships or university-sponsored grants to fund the cost of room and board?
-(If you don’t currently have any scholarships or could use more financial aid, you can search for potential options on ScholarshipOwl.)

 You must weigh the answers to all of these questions to determine whether on-campus living is a good choice.

 Cut Down the Cost of College — Easily Apply to Scholarships Today >>

 There’s one significant additional cost consideration that students must make before deciding on living arrangements: food.
 Since most schools require those living in dorms to purchase a college meal plan — which is often as expensive as the dorm — there is the potential of almost doubling the cost of living on campus.

 However, picking the right meal plan can turn this pricey requirement into a benefit.

 Having access to all-you-can-eat options can actually be a money saver.

 For example, it’s cheaper than eating out or allowing groceries to go to waste in your apartment.
 But food choice varies by person, and if you won’t make the most of a college meal plan, preferring to cook your own budget meals instead, any savings from living in a dorm will most likely be unrealized.